Minimum Wage Increases Will Give Millions Of Workers A Larger Paycheck Starting Next Week

 While workers and labor advocates contend the minimum wage increase will help low-wage employees pay bills and help the economy, opposing businesses argue the higher wage rate will increase prices, encourage automation, and send jobs overseas.
 Many restaurant owners will be forced to either reduce portion sizes or charge for side dishes that normally come with a meal in order to pay a higher wage.

-“I’m sure prices will go up where they can, but restaurants want to avoid sticker shock,” she Melissa Fleischut of the New York State Restaurant Association.
+“I’m sure prices will go up where they can, but restaurants want to avoid sticker shock,” said Melissa Fleischut of the New York State Restaurant Association.
 “They’re going to have to get creative.”

 While there may be benefits to a minimum wage increase for workers, it also discourages businesses from hiring more staff, or worse, forcing them to let workers go.
 A study done two years ago by the Congressional Budget Office found increasing the federal minimum wage to $10.10 would decrease new jobs by 500,000.